bak3s/bak3s.github.io/_posts/2019-10-1-catching-fire.md

 ---
 layout: post
 author: dan
+categories: [fire]
 ---

-#FIRE
+The [FI/RE movement]({% post_url 2019-10-1-what-is-the-fire-movement %}) is quickly gaining moment in Australia, and its what I have been looking for for quite some time.

 This website will be documenting my journey to financial independence.

-The FI/RE movement is quickly gaining moment in Australia, and its what I have been looking for for quite some time.

-##Preamble...
+## Preamble...

 10 years ago I began working full time and had no plans, no insight, no guidance on what I should do with my money.
 For me just saving for a rainy day was all I could muster.